LeeRisk/MultiTypeTemplates/README.md

 # MultiTypeTemplates
-An intellij idea plug to create MultiType Item and ItemViewProvider easily.
+An intellij idea plugin to create MultiType Item and ItemViewProvider easily.

 #### Usage